staging-951d-madcitymultimedia/postman-docs/src/pages/docs/integrations/intro-integrations.md

 ![Add an integration](https://assets.postman.com/postman-docs/v10/integrations-add-v10.jpg)

-> For a list of all third-party solutions you can integrate with Postman, go to Available Integrations.
+> For a list of all third-party solutions you can integrate with Postman, go to [Available Postman integrations](/docs/integrations/available-integrations/postman-integrations).

-## Viewing or editing integrations
+## View or edit integrations

 You can view the integrations that have been configured for your team from the **[Browse Integrations](https://go.postman.co/integrations/browse)** page.
 Search and select the tool or service you want to view integrations for.
 Select **View** or **View All** next to an integration to view any integrations that have already been configured.